All Episodes

 So the answer is it's really individual.

-Um, if if I were scraping by and didn't have enough money for myself, I would probably be regretting, you know, any kind of contact with any exes of any kind.
+If I were scraping by and didn't have enough money for myself, I would probably be regretting any kind of contact with any exes of any kind.

-But since I'm in a favorable situation financially, um, I can make their life a little easier in mine at the same time.
+But since I'm in a favorable situation financially, I can make their life a little easier and mine at the same time.

 So everybody wins.

-Uh, and uh they were mostly older people, and very few young men, the groups that they want to get.
+And they were mostly older people and very few young men, the groups that they want to get.

 So if the Democrats wanted to win back the black vote and win back the Hispanic vote and win back the young male vote, they did everything the opposite of that by showing all the people who are not that being their base visually.

-So, visually, I think it was a disaster for the Democrats, because visually it was just grandparents, it was just old white grandparents, which could not be further from what they're trying to make their brand, which is the you know, all diverse everything.
+It was just old white grandparents, which could not be further from what they're trying to make their brand, which is the, you know, all diverse everything.

-Though they'll just be this continued drift toward fewer democrats, and nobody will be able to quite put their finger on what was the one thing that made that happen.
+There'll just be this continued drift toward fewer Democrats, and nobody will be able to quite put their finger on what was the one thing that made that happen.

-Uh momdami versus uh Cuomo and uh what's the other guy?
+Anyway, Mom Dami versus Cuomo and what's the other guy, Sliwa.

 There's a new poll, Gotham polling.

-So if he doesn't, uh, then it looks like uh momdhabby would win quite easily.
+So if he doesn't, then it looks like Mom Dami would win quite easily.

 So there's that.

-What do you think of the theory that letting mom dummy win and essentially sacrificing our crown jewel city for however many years, uh might be useful for Republicans, and maybe useful for the city, because it would prove that he's not the right solution, and we you maybe we get another 20-year reprieve from that kind of thinking.
+What do you think of the theory that letting Mom Dami win and essentially sacrificing our crown jewel city for however many years might be useful for Republicans and maybe useful for the city because it would prove that he's not the right solution and we maybe we get another 20-year reprieve from that kind of thinking.

 What do you think?

-Do you do you think we'd be better off, New York specifically?
+Do you think we'd be better off, New York specifically?

-Do you think they'd be better off just eating this shit a sandwich and then and then learning from it?
+Do you think they'd be better off just eating this shit a sandwich and then learning from it?

 I don't know.

-You know, I was surprised to learn that New York uh real estate is coming back.
+You know, I was surprised to learn that New York real estate is coming back.

 That's the last thing I would have expected.